ckodev/smth.club/README.md

 ## Database Table's for Local Env.
 The database set up includes two tables.
 The `FIRST` of which saves all new posts while the `SECOND` saves the longest post.

+It's also important to note that the `TIME` in the second table is the difference between the time the post was created and Date.now() which is equal to the length of time the post existed for.

 * Database name: `your_database_name`
   * table 1: `say_somthing`
     * id: Auto increment type = `INT`